espadrine/espadrine.github.com/blog/src/sometimes-rewriting-in-another-language-works.md

 And just like that, I was granted the best Wordle guess in 7h, 15% of the time that parallelizing Julia would have given me.

+(Edit: using `time cargo run --release` even brings it all the way down to 30 minutes!)

 ## A warning on what the moral is

 Sure, the main conclusion is this: